Jamás retornarás

 fell to pieces.

-And today, now that so much time has passed without her coming back,
+And today, after so much time has passed and she hasn’t returned,

 I feel I’ve lost her love.